jlmn-py/jlmn-py/README.md

 > [!TIP]
 >
-> **EXPERIENCIA EN GESTIÓN Y DOCUMENTACIÓN**
+> **EXPERIENCE IN MANAGEMENT AND DOCUMENTATION**
 >
-> - PROYECTOS E INFORMES DE ACTIVIDADES ANALÍTICAS Y DE DESARROLLO
+> - PROJECTS AND REPORTS OF ANALYTICAL AND DEVELOPMENT ACTIVITIES
 > (PAD/IAD).

 >
-> - VALIDACIÓN MÉTODOS ANALÍTICOS.
+> - VALIDATION OF ANALYTICAL METHODS.

 >
-> - ELABORACIÓN Y SEGUIMIENTO DE DOCUMENTACIÓN, CoA, PNT, MA…
+> - PREPARATION AND MONITORING OF DOCUMENTATION, CoA, SOPs, MA…

 >
-> - AIQ-PLAN/INFORME, EVALUACIÓN DE RIESGOS, FICHA DE EQUIPOS ChC, URS…
+> - AIQ-PLAN/REPORT, RISK ASSESSMENT, ChC EQUIPMENT DATA SHEET, URS…

 >
-> - FORMACIÓN EN GMP, GLP, FE, USP, CFR21…
+> - TRAINING IN GMP, GLP, FE, USP, CFR21…

 </div>